Yonatan Yosef

 In 2013, Yosef ran for Jerusalem City Council.
 In 2018, he was elected to the city council, being in the second place in "Meuchadim" list headed by Aryeh King, which won two of the 31 seats in the counsil.

 In the 2019 general elections, he was placed 3 in list of Yachad party headed by Eli Yishai, but the party withdrew few days before the election.

 Yosef obtained ownership of a house in part of Sheikh Jarrah in which a Jewish neighborhood existed prior to the 1948 war, and that the Jordanian authorities rented to a family of Palestinian refugees.
-In 2021 he demanded the eviction of the family, and presonally delivered them the eviction notice.
+In 2021 he demanded the eviction of the family, and personally delivered them the eviction notice.